sumomoshinqi/blog/source/about/index.markdown

 I was born in [Yangzhou](http://en.wikipedia.org/wiki/Yangzhou) and am now living in [Shanghai](http://en.wikipedia.org/wiki/Shanghai) studying computer science at [Fudan University](http://en.wikipedia.org/wiki/Fudan_University).

 As a developer, I use multiple programming languages such as C/C++, Python, Obj-C, C#, Bash.
-I do most stuffs on my Mac and am familiar with Unix/Linux platform.
-While doing independent development, I’m a beginner of computer vision reseacher.
+I do most stuffs on my Mac and am familiar with Unix/Linux platforms.
+While doing independent development, I’m also a beginner of computer vision reseacher.

 I speak Mandarin, English and limited Japanese.
 Lover of animes and rhythm games<del>, also a master of cooking</del>.

 You can get in touch with me using any of the methods on the sidebar.
-Or just send your message to edam.lqq AT gmail.com.
-I use this account for instant messaging services like iMessage, WhatsApp and Viber as well.
+Or just send your message via *i AT qinqi.li*.

 ### About this blog
-I'll write down ideas, interesting findings and experience of daily life here.
-I may also share some technical stuffs.
+I'll write down ideas, interesting discovery and experience of daily life here.
+I may also share some technical stuff.

 This blog is built and published with the wonderful [Octopress](http://octopress.org), using [Disqus](https://disqus.com) for comments.